cirrax/puppet-libvirt/README.md

 replicated over DRBD.
 This setup allows live migration of VMs from one node to the other.

-A complete working solution ca be achived by integrating the following modules in addition to this module:
+A complete working solution can be achived by integrating the following modules in addition to this module:

 * [puppetlabs-lvm](http://forge.puppetlabs.com/puppetlabs/lvm)
 * [puppetlabs-drbd](http://forge.puppetlabs.com/puppetlabs/drbd) (only
   for DRBD setups)
 * [puppet-vswitch](http://forge.puppetlabs.com/puppetlabs/vswitch)
-  (only when using OpenvSwitch
+  (only when using OpenvSwitch)

 ## Usage